 Pool is played on a rectangular table.
 A Pool table has six pockets—four in each corner and two in the middle along each long side.
 It’s played with as many as 16 balls.
 Each ball is numbered except for the blank white cue ball which is the ball used to hit any other ball with the cue stick.
 The number of balls in play depends on the type of pool you're playing.
 Some games, like ‘Eight Ball’ call for all the balls while others such as ‘Nine Ball’ only require the nine balls in play along with the cue ball.

 Pool goes back to medieval times (sometime around the 15th Century in Northern Europe).
 It was played by kings and commoners alike.
-Men enjoyed it as well as women.
-And it basically had an immediate following because it (like Table Tennis) originated from a popular lawn game known as Billiards.
+Men and women alike enjoyed it.
+It basically had an immediate following because it (like Table Tennis) originated from a popular lawn game known as Billiards.
 The game was moved indoors and shrunk down to a wooden table with a green cloth to simulate grass.

 As you get better at the game, you can start to ‘feel’ if your shots are successful or not before it all plays out.
 Somehow you just know the outcome before it happens.
 The feeling is confidence-boosting, both on and off the table.

 Whether you ever play enough of the game to actually develop any of these benefits, I highly recommend you play when you have the opportunity too.
-It’s quite fun for a first timer as it is for any shark!
-Enjoy your time at th table and, as always, thanks for reading!
+It’s fun for both a first timer and for any pool "shark"!
+Enjoy your time at the table and, as always, thanks for reading!